hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 1. Upon arrival of the movement at the office of destination, the trader at destination announces it by submitting the ‘Arrival Notification’ E_ARR_NOT (IE007) message.
 1. The goods are released from transit.
 The office of destination sends the ‘Goods Released Notification’ E_GDS_REL (IE025) message to the trader at destination.
-1. The office of departure sends the ‘Write-Off Notification’ E_WRT_NOT (IE045) message to the holder of the transit procedure.
+1. The office of departure sends the ‘Write-Off Notification’ E_WRT_NOT (IE045) message to the holder of the transit procedure at departure.